 Hike and climb your way along Via Ferrata of WWI, trekking on the Dolomites Alta Via high routes, exploring fascinating WWI ruins and history, and ascending a different challenging via ferrata each day.

 Start / Finish: Cortina d’Ampezzo/Alta Badia

 For well trained hikers in good and active physical health.
 Previous experiences in climbing are not mandatory, but a basic knowledge of mountaineering is advisable.

-This trip is available as a custom, private departure on dates of your choosing mid-December to mid-April, or as a group departure on set dates.
-View Group Departure Dates.
+This trip is available as a custom, private departure on dates of your choosing mid-June to mid-September.

 Private Trip Cost: From €2240 (per person, minimum 4 members)